Gluten Free Pear Corn Muffins

 15. Bake for approximately 28 – 30 minutes or until golden.

-16. Remove from oven and set muffin pan on a baking rack to cool for at least 5 minutes before removing from pan.
+16. Remove from oven and set muffin pan on a wire rack to cool for at least 5 minutes before removing from pan.
 The sooner you remove them the more fragile they will be, but I successfully lifted them from the pans after 5 minutes of cooling.

-• The muffins appear to be crispy in the photo above (where brown), but they are not.
+The muffins appear to be crispy in the photo above (where brown), but they are not.
 They are very moist and soft.

-Hints and Substitutions
+Hints and Substitutions:

-• You may substitute the homemade pear sauce for unsweetened apple sauce.
+You may substitute the homemade pear sauce for unsweetened apple sauce.

-• If you use 1/3 cup melted butter instead of 1/4 cup plus 2 tablespoons of shortening your muffins may be a little heavier.
+You may melt the butter and shortening together to make 1/3 cup.
+If you use 1/3 cup melted butter instead of 1/4 cup plus 2 tablespoons of shortening your muffins may be a little heavier.

-• If you attempt to substitute the sweet rice flour for all white rice flour your muffins may be more dense.
+If you attempt to substitute the sweet rice flour for all white rice flour your muffins may be more dense.

-• If your pears are over ripe use less water when cooking the pear sauce.
+If your pears are over ripe use less water when cooking the pear sauce.

 Leave a Reply